sh-arky/Instacart_Basket_Analysis/README.md

   - SciPy

 Visualizations were created in both Python and Tableau.
+Additional analysis performed in MS Excel